 What is it?

-Tip: While you can’t double up on referral programs like Ebates, you can double up using credit card rewards.
-So, pay with your credit card and use Ebates, pay the balance before your due date, and you’ll earn double cash back without paying a penny in interest.
+Tip: While you can’t double up on referral programs like Rakuten, you can double up using credit card rewards.
+So, if you pay with your credit card and use Rakuten, then pay the balance before your due date, you’ll earn double cash back without paying a penny in interest.

 Store Cards: (Also applicable on offline shopping)

 If a store doesn’t have a store card, consider checking to see if one of your existing cards offers a shopping program.
-For example, Shop Discover has many cash back offers for stores such as Home Depot.
-Though keep in mind, if the offer requires you visit through a link on their site, rather than just paying with that card, you cannot also use Ebates unfortunately.
+For instance, Shop Discover has many cash-back offers for stores such as Home Depot.
+Though keep in mind, if the offer requires you to visit through a link from your credit card provider’s site, rather than just paying with your card, you cannot also use Rakuten or Honey, unfortunately.
 Compare the rates to see which offers better savings.

-What I like best about these options is once you get Ebates set up, get a feel for which sites often have coupons and when, and apply for any store cards or find which of your credit cards offers bonuses, none of this is complicated or takes a ton of time.
+What I like best about these options is once you get Rakuten and Honey set up, get a feel for which sites often have coupons and when, and apply for any store cards or find which of your credit cards offers bonuses, none of this is complicated or takes a ton of time.
 It saves, and it saves quickly.